Antibody–oligonucleotide conjugate: Development of therapeutic AOCs

+Use for multiplex imaging

+Most biological optical techniques can only separate a small number of colors, typically three or four.
+So what if you want to distinguish a larger number of labels?
+One solution is to use a wide variety of antibodies, each tagged with a unique oligonucleotide.
+Then three or so dyes can be introduced, each congugated with a complementary oligonucleotide.
+The dyes bind to the corresponding antibodies, the sample is imaged, then the dyes washed out.
+Then new dyes, with different oligonucleatides, can be introduced to label an addition set of antibodies, and the sample re-imaged.
+This process can be repeated, and tens to hundreds of additional labels are likely feasible.
+An example of where this technique is helpful is in neurotransmitter identification and identification of other structures that are difficult to interpret in images with few colors.

 Antibody analogue–oligonucleotide conjugate

 Despite their tremendous potential, ADCs and AOCs suffer from the physical size of the antibody (mAb) entity (150 kDa) which limits solid tumour penetration (at least at low concentrations).
 Moreover, the site-selective modification of the antibody is hardly achievable: due to the difficult production of mAbs the selective introduction of an unnatural amino acid into the protein is not easily possible.

 Thats why there is intensive research to exploit antibody analogues and antibody fragments which retain a high target specificity but combined with a smaller size and a greater possibility of modification.
 Nanobodies for example are natural single-domain antibodies found in camelids with an average mass of 15kDa.
 They bear an increased stability, solubility and tissue penetration compared to mAbs.

 One conjugate, consisting out of an EGFR Nanobody and a siRNA being combined through maleimide bioconjugation, proves the possibility of successful delivery of ONs by nanobodies.

 Another example consists out of an anti-CD71 Fab fragment which was conjugated to a maleimide bearing siRNA (itself having 2’OMe/2’F modifications and phosphorothioate linkages).
 Several (cleavable and uncleavable) linkers between the maleimide moiety and the siRNA were screened revealing only a small influence on silencing efficacy (uncleavable linkers leading to the best results).
 To play out the small size of the Fab fragment, subcutaneous administration was investigated in mouse models leading to equivalent silencing results compared to intravenous administration.
 By comparison with other mAb–siRNA conjugates the authors even speculate that endosomal escape is largely facilitated by the smaller size of the Fab (vs. mAb).

 Moreover, Nanobody–ON conjugates are intensively used for imaging purposes exploiting the small nanobody size to reduce imaging displacement.